Harvard-IACS/Bedrock/_pages/resources.md

 ### Calculus

-On the final day of the series we’ll be using some calculus.
+During the final days of the series we’ll be using some calculus.
 The concept of a derivative will be reintroduced and briefly defined, and you'll then be using a few basic calculus rules (and vector/matrix operations described earlier) to optimize your machine learning model.
 Reviewing the idea of a derivative and some basic derivative rules might help reduce math anxiety (and give you a leg up on working on your models).

 - Derivatives: "Newton, Leibniz, and Usain Bolt: Defining average and instantaneous rates of change at a point" by Khan Academy ([Khan Academy](https://www.khanacademy.org/math/ap-calculus-ab/ab-differentiation-1-new/ab-2-1/v/newton-leibniz-and-usain-bolt))
 - "Definition of the derivative" by The Organic Chemistry Tutor ([YouTube](https://www.youtube.com/watch?v=-aTLjoDT1GQ))